contactlab/contacthub-sdk-browser/README.md

 An example use case is if you send a newsletter to your customers and you want to make sure that if they reach your website from a link contained in the email, they are immediately recognised even if they are not logged in.

-Please note that if a different user is logged in, the CUstomer Hub id for the currently logged in user is stored in the CUstomer Hub cookie.
-The id contained in the CUstomer Hub cookie always takes precedence over an id specified using the
+Please note that if a different user is logged in, the Customer Hub id for the currently logged in user is stored in the Customer Hub cookie.
+The id contained in the Customer Hub cookie always takes precedence over an id specified using the
 `clabId` query string parameter.

 ## Contributing to this library